GeniousYash/SendMailsNodemailer/README.md

-# SendMailsNodemailer
+# emailsender
-to send mails on Gmail
+Send email to Gmail